The most important step to strong trademark protection

 - The federal courts have jurisdiction over disputes involving federal registered trademarks.

 - Your registration protects itself.
 The mark is easy to find when others are considering choosing a mark.
 It is publicly shown on the USPTO website.
-A quick search will lead most sophisticated businesses to your mark, and they will likely pick a different trademark.
-Few businesses want to pick a trademark that will just get them into litigation.

 If you are not going to use your trademark in interstate commerce, then you should register it in your state.

 Have questions about your Intellectual Property and Trademarks?
 Let’s talk and assess your IP.
 Click here to schedule a time to talk with me.
+Bill Honaker is a former USPTO Examiner.
+He’s especially good at keeping clients out of court.